ali-yazbek/ali-yazbek/README.md

 A.K.a.
 TheGreatFable.

-## Cybersecurity Researcher, Computer Engineer, & Software Developer.
+## An Information Technology Specialist.

 ![](https://www.hackthebox.eu/badge/image/1050032)